-The marker in Shockoe Hill Cemetery was placed through the efforts of the Virginia Commandery, Military Order of the Loyal Legion of the United States (MOLLUS), the oldest Civil War descendants' organization.
+The Prisoner of War marker in Shockoe Hill Cemetery was placed through the efforts of the Virginia Commandery of the Military Order of the Loyal Legion of the United States (MOLLUS), the oldest Civil War descendants' organization.
 Its emblem is shown at left.
 Find out more about the Loyal Legion by contacting me, or by visiting:

 Ranger Mike Gorman of the National Park Service has brought together primary source documents and other data, including much about Richmond prisons and prisoners, at:

-This group helps the City of Richmond to preserve, improve and interpret Richmond's oldest city-owned burial ground.
-Find out more on Facebook at:
+Founded in 2006, this citizens group helps the City of Richmond preserve, improve and interpret Richmond's oldest city-owned burial ground.
+Find out more at:

 Shockoe Hill Cemetery is located at 300 Bates Street, Richmond.